matthewkeil/full-stack-pattern/docs/docs/api/interfaces/ServerlessStackProps.md

 • `Optional` **table**: `string` \| `ITable`

-**`description`** To add a table to the function, either provide:

-`table: Table` OR `table: string and tables: DynamoTables`

-When using table as a string will pull the table named the same as the string and associate that with the function.
-Supports for backwards compatibility with LambdasAndLogGroups.
+Associates a table with the lambda function.
+Can be passed as a Table or a string.
+When using a string must also pass a Tables object to the `tables` prop.
+This is mostly a convention for use with the Lambdas and Tables constructs so its easier to created the lambda definitions.
+See the LambdasProps.tables for more information.

 #### Inherited from